SO-Close-Vote-Reviewers/SO-Close-Vote-Reviewers.github.io/README.md

  - Links to other posts must follow this pattern "{% post_url YEAR-MONTH-DAY-TITLE %}"
  - More information see: https://jekyllrb.com/
- - Make sure you don't make any mistakes otherwise you won't see any chances
+ - Make sure you don't make any mistakes otherwise you won't see any changes